Exploring the Impact of Corruption on Governance in Africa

 Additionally, mechanisms such as whistleblower protection and asset declaration requirements for public officials can help deter corruption and hold perpetrators accountable.

-3. Fostering a Culture of Integrity:
+3. Fostering a Culture of Integrity: (Exploring the Impact of Corruption on Governance in Africa)

 Promoting ethical behavior and integrity within government institutions and society at large is essential for combating corruption.